pace-neutrons/pace-developers/euphonic/horace_euphonic_interface/development/01_releases.md

 not v0.1.0

 ## 3. Ensure tests pass
-Make sure all CI tests are passing on the branch with the updated submodules
+Make sure all CI tests are passing on the branch with the updated submodules.
+You may have to create a PR for the tests to run.

 ## 4. Create a temporary tag to test release process (don't push the tag)
 Tag the latest commit on the branch with the changes made to `CHANGELOG.rst`